 Other state qualifiers included Lexi Kucera in the 200 freestyle and butterfly, Mikayla Witte in the 200 freestyle and backstroke, Madison Witte in the 200 freestyle and butterfly, Jaiden Mezera in the individual medley, Farrell in the 500 freestyle, and Kasidy Brecht in the 500 freestyle and backstroke.
-The only events Hutchinson does not have a state qualifier in are diving an the breaststroke.
+The only events Hutchinson does not have a state qualifier in are diving and the breaststroke.

 It’s been quite the year for the Tigersharks.
-They’ve all but two competitions this year — the section and state true team meets.
-Following those loses, they never got down, they remained focused and went out and won conference and section championship.
+They’ve won all but two competitions this year — the section and state true team meets.
+Following those loses, they never got down, they remained focused and went out and won conference and section championships.
 Fairbanks said that their section is by far the toughest in the state.
 Even going as far as to say that swimmers from the section could go on to win 10 or 11 events at state.
 But just being on a winning team makes it all worth it.

 “We’re just such an amazing team,” Hanson said.
 “To even get all these opportunities is amazing.”